Mike Carroll (skateboarder)

-Michael Shawn Carroll (born August 24, 1975) is a professional skateboarder from Daly City, California, United States.
+Michael Shawn Carroll (born August 24, 1975) is a professional skateboarder from Daly City, California.
 He is the co-founder and vice-president of Girl Skateboards and the co-founder of Lakai Limited Footwear.
 He was also instrumental in the creation of the Chocolate Skateboards subdivision of Girl.
 Furthermore, Carroll is known for being in the vanguard of innovative, technical, and stylish street skateboarding in the early 1990s and beyond.
 The success of skateboarding videos like Hokus Pokus, Ban This!, and Video Days firmly ensconced street as the premier variation of skating (a position formerly held by vert skateboarding).

 Career

 Carroll's first sponsors were H-Street skateboards, Concrete Jungle, and FTC skate shop in San Francisco.
 When Concrete Jungle closed in 1988, Carroll became a founding member of the FTC skate shop team along with brother Gregg Carroll, Jovontae Turner, and Rick Ibaseta.
 H-Street was a skateboard company founded by Tony Magnusson and Mike Ternasky.
 Carroll was featured in video parts on H-Street's Shackle Me Not (1988), Hokus Pokus (1989), and This Is Not The New H-Street Video (1990).
 In 1991, Carroll joined the prestigious Plan B team that Ternasky left H-Street to form.
 After the foreclosure of H-Street and the death of Plan B owner Mike Ternasky, Carroll started Girl Skateboards in 1993 with fellow Plan B rider Rick Howard.
 Carroll explained in 2013 that, at the time, Plan B was continually "retiring" team members and he experienced a decrease in stress in regard to his future following the decision to launch Girl.

 Following his recruitment to the Vans skate shoe team in 1994, Carroll was often seen in his early team ads skating in Half Cabs.
 In 1996, Carroll released a signature model, a technically more advanced shoe based on the Half Cab with a modern internal looped lacing system, but left the company in 1997 and moved to DC Shoes.
 In 1998, DC Shoes released a Mike Carroll signature model shoe called the "Cosmo".
 Not long afterwards, Carroll left DC Shoes in 1999 along with Girl Skateboards team member and founder Rick Howard and they started the shoe company, Lakai.

 Carroll is globally known for his skating at the Embarcadero plaza (also known as Justin Herman Plaza), in San Francisco, U.S. As of 2012, the area continues to be a popular location for skateboarders.
 Carroll has also been attributed to the discovery of another famous San Francisco skateboard landmark 3rd and Army.